-As with other HAD preparations, in theory, it is possible that reflex stimulation might occur, involving not only the colon but also uterine muscles which could lead to the development of hyperaemia in the pelvic region and to miscarriage as a result of neuromuscular stimulation of uterine muscles (See assessment report on "Senna alexandrina Mill."
+As with other HAD preparations, it is possible in theory, that reflex stimulation might occur, involving not only the colon but also uterine muscles which could lead to the development of hyperaemia in the pelvic region and miscarriage as a result of neuromuscular stimulation of uterine muscles (See assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016)).